soukiitos/BF-Hyd/README.md

 ## Description

 BF-Hyd is an application that helps users track their daily water intake and reminds them to stay hydrated throughout the day.
 I chose this name to be simple and easy to spell and remember. and also there are other topics in this project like help the user to calculate their age, and Calculate their Body Mass Index... etc, and also there is a small weather application beautifull and cute.
-I hope you all like [This Project](https://github.com/soukiitos/BF-Hyd)
+I hope you all like [This Project](https://github.com/soukiitos/BF-Hyd), BF-Hyd offers a diverse range of functionalities to promote user engagement and well-being.

 ---

 ## Team

-This is an individual project.
-I am Soukaina Lachheb, and I developed this project alone, taking it as a challenge.
+- Soukaina Lachheb

+I developed BF-Hyd as an individual project, driven by my passion for health and technology.
+It has been a challenging yet rewarding journey, and I am proud to share the results with you.

 ------------------------------------